HeliumEdu/platform/README.md

 ```

 ### Fixtures
-Fixtures are an easy way to load data from a JSON blob into a database, as we just did with vendor data.
+Fixtures are an easy way to load data from a JSON blob into a database, as we just did above.
 However, these should never be loaded into
-production.
+non-dev environments.

 ### Superusers
-Superusers may not always fully function properly, as they are created through a mechanism handled by Django rather than through the impelemented
+Superusers may not always fully function properly, as they are created through a mechanism handled by Django rather than through the implemented
 registration flow.
 As a result, they should not be relied on, and only one should ever be created—this gives you access to the Django admin for the
 first time.
 From this point forward, users should be created through the proper registration flow, and if those users are to be administrators,
 their user permissions should be elevated properly through the admin.